theochem/horton/doc/user_estruct_hf_dft.rst

 ===================================

-Before calling an SCF solver, you have to select a scheme to set the orbital occupations after each SCF iteration, even when the occuption numbers are to remain fixed throughout the calculation.
+Before calling an SCF solver, you have to select a scheme to set the orbital occupations after each SCF iteration, even when the occupation numbers are to remain fixed throughout the calculation.
 You can use any of the following three options: